 Increased levels of LDH and indirect bilirubin should fall rapidly.

 Reticulocyte count starts increasing within 3-5 days and peaks in 4-10 days.
 White cells and platelets return to normal range within few days but hypersegmented neutrophils may persist for 10-14 days.

 Hemoglobin level usually rises by approximately 1 g/dL per week.

 Serum potassium levels can fall during treatment and can be fatal.
 Therefore, potassium levels should be monitored during treatment and supplements may be given, if required.

 In the majority of patients, the prognosis is excellent with adequate and life-long treatment.

 These patients, however, are at a slightly increased risk of developing cancer of the stomach.

-In patients with nervous system involvement, prognosis depends on the degree of involvement and its response to treatment.
+In patients with nervous system involvement, the prognosis depends on the degree of involvement and its response to treatment.